Understanding Sleep Apnea as a Disability

 Each apnea event can last from a few seconds to over a minute.
 During this time, the brain and the rest of the body may not get enough oxygen.
 This can lead to a range of health problems.

-The primary cause of these interruptions is a blockage in the airway.
-This blockage can be partial or complete.
-It is often due to the relaxation of the muscles in the back of the throat.
+The primary cause of these interruptions is a blockage in the airway, which can be partial or complete.
+Relaxing the muscles in the back of the throat often causes this blockage.

 The key symptoms of sleep apnea include: